caohao-go/ycdatabase/README.md

  ![Image](https://github.com/caohao0730/ycdatabase/blob/master/image-folder/table.jpg)

-if we execute the following update statement, $ret returns 3 if the current data is the above image.<br>
+if we execute the following update statement, $ret returns 3 if the current data is the above image.
-_如果我们执行下面update语句，如果目前数据为上图，则 $ret 返回3_

 ```
 $ret = $ycdb->exec("update user_info_test set remark='test' where height>=180");
 ```